MRadekTCZ/MRB-Debug-Probe/README.md

 7. To change the number of active (plotted) channels, turn the window with the scope off and start it again (you don’t need to turn off the whole program).
 8. Gain values are changed online with every refresh cycle
 9. Input values are not changed online, you must click **Update Inputs** to assign new input values
+10. Remember that data is sent as uint16, so all floats are parsed to integers.
+If you want to keep decimal number, you have to multiply them by gain *k* from plecs side and divide it by gain *1/k* on debug program side

 ---